mitre/heimdall-legacy/README.md

 ## Description
 Heimdall supports viewing of InSpec profiles and evaluations in a convenient interface.
-Data uploads can be automated through usage of curl, and added as a step after an inspec pipeline stage.
+Data uploads can be automated through usage of curl, and added as a step after an InSpec pipeline stage.

 ## Versioning and State of Development
 This project uses the [Semantic Versioning Policy](https://semver.org/).